c2lang/documentation/documentation/docs/language/modules.md

 ```

 In this example, the other modules can use the `init()` function after importing foo, but
-only files in the `foo` module can use `open()`.
+only files in the `foo` module can use `open()`, as it isn't specified as `public`.

 ## symbol resolving
-To access symbols of other modules, the module prefix is added, followed by a dot:
+To access symbols contained in other modules, dot notation is used:

 ```c
 module foo;